 Replacing Security Certificates

-To establish secure data communications between the backup appliance and web browsers running on user workstations, Veeam Backup for Google Cloud uses Transport Layer Security (TLS) certificates.
+To establish secure data communications between the backup appliance and web browsers running on user workstations, Veeam Backup for Microsoft Azure uses Transport Layer Security (TLS) certificates.

-When you install Veeam Backup for Google Cloud, it automatically generates a default self-signed certificate.
+When you install Veeam Backup for Microsoft Azure, it automatically generates a default self-signed certificate.
 You can replace this default certificate with your own self-signed certificate or with a certificate obtained from a Certificate Authority (CA).
 To replace the currently used TLS certificate, do the following:

 - Switch to the Configuration page.

-- At the Certificate Source step of the wizard, do the following:
+- At the Certificate type step of the wizard, do the following:

-- Select the Re-create the self-signed certificate option if you want to replace the existing certificate with a new self-signed certificate automatically generated by Veeam Backup for Google Cloud.
+- Select the Create a new certificate automatically option if you want to replace the existing certificate with a new self-signed certificate automatically generated by Veeam Backup for Microsoft Azure.

-- Select the Upload a new certificate option if you want to upload a certificate that you obtained from a CA or generated using a 3rd party tool.
+- Select the Upload certificate option if you want to upload a certificate that you obtained from a CA or generated using a 3rd party tool.

-- [This step applies only if you have selected the Upload a new certificate option] At the Upload Certificate step of the wizard, browse to the certificate that you want to install, and provide a password for the certificate file.
+- [This step applies only if you have selected the Upload certificate option] At the Upload certificate step of the wizard, browse to the certificate that you want to install, and provide a password for the certificate file if required.

 - At the Summary step of the wizard, review summary information and click Finish.